trilinos/TrilinosWiki/Local-development-with-remote-pull,-test,-and-push.md

 ```

 NOTES:
-* One can remove the `--no-rebase` option to allow the rebase in case where merge conflicts are not a concern or with a `git rebase -i @{u}` cleanup has recently been done.
+* One can remove the `--no-rebase` option to allow the rebase in case where merge conflicts are not a concern or when a `git rebase -i @{u}` cleanup has recently been done.
 (Doing a final rebase creates a nice linear history on the 'develop' branch, if that is what you want.)